in 2022, TBA

 SPACES project: SALDi

-Students and early-career researchers from southern Africa with interest in soil erosion and land degradation processes (EROSION3D) and hydrometeorological modelling (WRF-Hydro).
+Students and early-career researchers from southern Africa with interest in soil erosion and land degradation processes or hydrometeorological modelling (WRF-Hydro).

 There are two separate courses available:

 The first course aims at introducing participants to the physically based soil erosion model EROSION3D.
 Necessary input parameters as well as geodata preparation will be introduced and worked with.
 Within the course exemplary data will be provided and different land use scenarios and rainfall intensities will be simulated.
 In a final step the production of risk maps will be practiced.

 The second course covers the general concept, structure and potential fields of application of fully coupled atmosphere-hydrology modelling, based on the WRF-Hydro modelling system.
 Participants will gather experience with hands-on exercises including the setup of the model, as well as experimental model simulations for prepared test cases for South Africa.
 Participants will also be provided with information on additional resources that can be used to further deepen their knowledge on the WRF-Hydro modelling system.

 After a joint plenary session, participants are divided into the groups, and teaching will take place in two separate rooms.
 Please remember to indicate your group preference when applying!